kailash-manasarovar/statement/docs/timeline/2024/february.md

 ![Threat of violence from Mark Mosely account](../../content/images/threats/mark-mosely-tweet.png){width=65%}

 - He says something else threatening about me which I didn't save at the time.
+- At the time of writing, Sunday 24th November, the account has been deleted and so I am unable to see his past messages live on Twitter.

 ![Threat of violence from Mark Mosely account](../../content/images/threats/threat-2.png){width=65%}